Stella4life/PHS-Inventory/README.md

 The Preventive Health Screening Inventory System is a centralized database project designed to manage, track, and report completed preventive health screenings.
 The purpose of the project is to support healthcare quality improvement by organizing screening data from multiple collection points, including physician offices, laboratories, radiology centers, endoscopy suites, and eye care centers.

 This system helps provide a clear view of each patient’s preventive screening status and supports reporting needs related to HEDIS measures and CMS Star Ratings.
-By maintaining a centralized inventory of completed screenings, healthcare teams can identify compliant patients, patients needing follow-up, and opportunities to improve preventive care outcomes.
+By maintaining a centralized inventory of completed screenings, healthcare teams can identify compliant patients, organize preventive screening data into a format that can be reviewed, summarized, and exported as CSV reports to improve preventive care outcomes.

 ## Purpose of the Project